zhudavi2/SP2-HDM/README.txt

 - The "Debug_In_Release" and "Release" build configurations are known to build correctly and produce working DLLs.
 - A Post-Build Event will automatically copy the built DLL to a default SP2 mod folder location.
 You may disable the step, or change it to point to your own desired folder.
 - The Release DLL is included with each commit for those interested in testing out the latest changes.
+- Added a new class, GDZDebug, which offers debug logging logic.
+- Changed debug console commands: print_relations
+- New debug console commands: build_amds, print_amds, force_occupy, research_nuclear, print_nuclear_research
 - Please credit the below people and entities, and me, if you release your own work that's based on this mod.
 Thanks!

 Credits:
 - Fenix for code suggestions and support.
-- Radu and Mr Monday for suggestions and support.
+- Illuminati, Mr Monday, Radu, and thereversedguy for suggestions and support.
 - Many more people on the SP2-HDM discussion thread and the SP2 Discussion forum.
 - Jean-René Couture and GolemLabs for releasing the SP2 SDK and supporting the SP2 community.